This quick start guide explains how you can use the data collected by Adobe Analytics in Customer Journey Analytics.

-This is a simplified guide on how to ingest data, using the Adobe Analytics source connector, and use that data in Customer Journey Analytics.
+This quick start guide is a simplified guide on how to ingest data, using the Adobe Analytics source connector, and use that data in Customer Journey Analytics.
 It is highly recommended to study the additional information when referred to.

 The Adobe Analytics source connector allows you to bring Adobe Analytics report suite data into Adobe Experience Platform.